-The definition of a security will depend on where do you live in.
-Yeah, some countries have a slightly different definition.
+The definition of security will depend on where you live in.
+Yeah, some countries have slightly different definitions.

 For example.
-In the US the definition of security can resume to any financial asset that can be traded is a security.
-While in other countries they may refer to specifics financial assets.
-This is a what are securities in finance.
+In the US the definition of security can resume to any financial asset that can be traded is security.
+While in other countries, they may refer to specific financial assets.
+This is what are securities in finance.

-But, what that actually means?
+But, what that actually mean?
 How do securities work?
 To put it simply, there’s an entity called the Issuer.
 This entity can be anything like a company or even a city.
-When they need capital, the issuer releases a security that investors like us can buy.
+When they need capital, the issuer releases security that investors like us can buy.

-Knowing that, you can assume that the stock market is a security.
+Knowing that you can assume that the stock market is security.
 But don’t worry this will look cleaner when we talk about the types of securities.